avosnakis/swen20003-game/reflection.md

 Also used were functional programming utilities in Java 1.8, such as lambdas, streams, and predicates, which were used mainly in the `World` class to make the various methods relying on iteration more abstract and simple to understand.

 In the future, if I was to work on a similar project, I would re-evaluate my approach of the `World` class.
 Given it had access to all the data that many of the `Sprites` needed, it is larger than it should be, given that is has methods for finding references to certain `Sprites` that other `Sprites` require knowledge of.
-Additionally, passing the `World` to the `Sprites` in their `update` method makes the two classes highly coupled, however I could not think of a better way to implement the required behaviour without using what essentialy amount to global variables.
+Additionally, passing the `World` to the `Sprites` in their `update` method makes the two classes highly coupled, however I could not think of a better way to implement the required behaviour without using what essentially amount to global variables.
 There is likely a better approach, most likely using an Entity-Component system or a more fleshed-out Subscriber-Publisher model, however we did not learn these in time to fully implement them.
-I am still hesistant to use a `static` data structure though since that seems to defeat the entire purpose of using object oriented programming.
+I am still hesitant to use a `static` data structure though since that seems to defeat the entire purpose of using object oriented programming.